alyulina/linkage-equilibrium/uhgg/README.md

 - Use script `./scripts/compute_site_pairs.py`;
 - Need all information from the previous steps;
 - Output to `config.SITEPAIR_DIR`.
+- Note: this script only compute pairs in the same genes & 1000 pairs of randomly sampled genes

+### Filter SNVs according to population frequency
+- The haplotype count table does not contain all possible pairs of sites since it will be too large.
+However, by focusing on SNVs in a small frequency window, we can compute the haplotype counts between all pairs of sites in the filtered SNV table.
+- To do so, first use script `./scripts/compute_sfs.py` to compute the alternative allele frequency for all SNVs in the full table
+- Then use script `./scripts/filter_snv_table_by_freq.py` to filter the SNVs according to the frequency threshold `fmin` and `fmax`
+- Outputs were used to generate data figure panel C (the distribution of $\Lambda$).
+See `../figures` for more details

 <!-- ### Resulting folder structure
 ```